Rent payment difficulties

 If your rent is not paid the money owed is called 'rent arrears'.
-Rent arrears are priority debts which means the consequences of not dealing with them are serious and you could be at risk of eviction.
-If you can't pay your rent, or you have missed rent payments, or you are worried your payments are not being made, we recommend you contact us to speak to a customer services advisor as soon as possible, see contact details bottom of page.
+Rent arrears are a priority debt.
+Consequences of not dealing with them are serious and you could be at risk of eviction.
+Please contact us if you can't pay your rent or have missed rent payments.

 Landlords usually have the right to seek a court order to evict you for rent arrears.
-The rules about when and how a landlord may evict you for rent arrears differ according to the type of tenancy agreement you have.
+Eviction rules differ according to the type of tenancy agreement you hold.

 - make a list of all your debts and put them in order of priority

 - write down all your income and expenses - then see how much you've got to pay your debts